AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 A procedure was added in the workflow troubleshooting section on how to display SQL queries in the Log tab.
 [Read more](../../automating/using/best-practices-workflows.md#troubleshooting-data-management-activities)

+A new help article has been added, with information related to subdomains and certificates management within the Control Panel.
+[Read more](https://helpx.adobe.com/campaign/kb/control-panel-subdomains-certificates.html)

 ## Release 19.3 - July 2019 {#release-19-3---july-2019}

 ### New capabilities included in the release {#new-capabilities-included-in-the-release-19}